-It is a campus policy that all resident students select a meal plan.
+It is a campus policy that all resident students select a meal plan for the academic year.

 With a meal plan you can enjoy our all-you-care-to-eat concept in our state-of-the-art facility.
-Food prepared and served in this facility must be consumed while dining at the Dining Commons.
+Food prepared and served in the Dining Commons must be consumed while dining.
 The only exception to this is any hand held cookie, ice cream cone or fruit being consumed as the student leaves the facility.

 For added convenience, the meal plan can also be used in the Night Owl Café at lunch for the “NOC Sizzler” and at lunch and dinner at the Hoot-n-Scoot for a ‘pick 4′ meal equivalency.

-The Plus option allows students to use their Owl Card as a debit card for purchases using Meal Plan Dollars at Lloyd’s Marketplace and the Bean & Bagel or any dining location on campus.
+The Plus Meal Plan option allows students to use their Owl Card as a debit card for purchases using Meal Plan Dollars at Lloyd’s Marketplace and the We Proudly Brew Starbucks coffee or any dining location on campus.
 Your Owl Card is loaded with your chosen level of Meal Plan Dollars.
 Balances left over from the fall semester transfer to the spring semester, but not to the following year.
 What is left unused at the end of the spring semester is forfeited.

 The Dining Commons meal service is available when Residence Halls are open.
 Brunch is served on all Saturdays, Sundays and some holidays throughout the semester.
 All facilities that service the Meal Plan are closed during College recesses and breaks.